 Where Energy Transformation Happens

-The SEPA Working Groups will lead you through short, virtual sessions going deep into the trends and challenges of the transition to a carbon-free energy system.
+The SEPA Working Groups led attendees through short, virtual sessions going deep into the trends and challenges of the transition to a carbon-free energy system.

 What to Expect

-Forget listen-only mode and get ready to collaborate.
-You will be joining other practitioners who are ready to roll up their sleeves and tackle some of the tough obstacles facing the electric power industry.
+Register to access all on-demand sessions.
+Attendees joined other practitioners who are ready to roll up their sleeves and tackle some of the tough obstacles facing the electric power industry.

 Featured Session Leads